NikhilNanjappa-zz/ChatApplication/README.md

 5) Run `grunt serve` to preview the app in a default browser.

+Note: These instructions are only to get the frontend up and running.
+The server has to be built and run parallelly for the apis to work.

 ### Implementation Overview

 Let me start by listing all the controllers and services in the SPA and dive into the details later.